Considering C-Section? From Op to Recovery, Get the full story! 1/2

 Cons of an elective C section

-More likely to need a repeat C-section with future pregnancy
+More likely to need a repeat C-section with a future pregnancy

 Higher risk of surgery complications as compared to vaginal labor